stencila/dockta/README.md

 If the folder does not contain a `DESCRIPTION` file then Dockter will scan all the R files (files with the extension `.R` or `.Rmd`) in the folder for package import or usage statements, like `library(package)` and `package::function()`, and create a `.DESCRIPTION` file for you.

-Dockter checks if any of your dependenies (or dependencies of dependencies, or dependencies of...) requires system packages (e.g. `libxml-dev`) and installs those too.
+Dockter checks if any of your dependencies (or dependencies of dependencies, or dependencies of...) requires system packages (e.g. `libxml-dev`) and installs those too.
 No more trial and error of build, fail, add dependency, repeat... cycles!

 #### Python